StephenXie/ProjectAlpha/README.md

 - add and delete class button
   - implemented using JS and JQuery
 - input fields: class name(optional), grade, weight
-- all button and input fields are powered with some *nice* CSS and are *interactive*
+- all button and input fields are powered with some *nice* CSS
   - currently using Tailwind CSS
   - might switch to bootstrap later
 - part of a student advisory center concept